c0d3z3r0/openwrt-nightmode/README.md

 ## Warning
 The script uses the WPS button for interrupting the nightmode.
 If you need the button you cannot use this feature.
 Everything else will work.

+# License

+Copyright (C) 2015 Michael Niewöhner

+This is open source software, licensed under GPLv2.
+See the file LICENSE for details.